-Richard Stringer has enjoyed a long and distinguished career as a photographer of Queensland’s landscape and architecture.
+The 2014 winner of the John Oxley Library Award was photographer Richard Stringer.
+Richard has enjoyed a long and distinguished career as a photographer of Queensland’s landscape and architecture.
 For more than 40 years he has been an important advocate for preservation of Queensland heritage and has actively contributed to our historical record by documenting much of the now vanished built environment throughout the State.
 He began life as an architect and this informs his practise as a photographer.
 As Queensland’s most prominent architectural photographer his work has been included in landmark publications and exhibitions.

-In 2013, the Award went to author and journalist Matthew Condon for Three Crooked Kings, his recent investigative work into corruption in the era of former Police Commissioner Terry Lewis.
+The 2013 winner of the John Oxley Library Award was author and journalist Matthew Condon for Three Crooked Kings, his recent investigative work into corruption in the era of former Police Commissioner Terry Lewis.
 Matthew was also awarded in recognition of his ongoing contributions to the telling of Queensland stories both past and present, and his committment to bringing pertinent issues to the forefront of our state's social consciousness.